ai-ml-workshops/SystemPrereqs/2025-JFokus.md

 - AI-ML-Workshops community organization (OPTIONAL:  Please join our new [AI-ML-Workshops community organization](https://huggingface.co/AI-ML-workshops) for continuous info sharing and learning through the community, beyond the scope of this workshop)

 ### 1.2.
 Container Runtimes

-If you prefer using a container runtime for the DataStore or Database, instead of local installation.
+Install Docker or Podman to run the DataStore or Database.
  - [Docker](https://www.docker.com/)
  - [Podman](https://podman.io/)

-### 1.3.
-Database and extension(s)
+If you have already installed the PostgreSQL database locally, you can skip this step.

-If you prefer using Docker image for the DataStore or Database, instead of local installation, you can skip this step.
-In the **Quarkus** exercises, Quarkus Dev Service for PostgreSQL will be used to start the PostgreSQL container for you **automatically**.
+In the **Quarkus** exercises, [Quarkus Dev Service for PostgreSQL](https://quarkus.io/guides/databases-dev-services) will be used to start the PostgreSQL container **automatically** based on your container runtime environment.

 - PostgreSQL ([Download site](https://www.postgresql.org/download/))
 - [PgVector vector extension](https://github.com/pgvector/pgvector/blob/master/README.md)